 Step Two: Customize your Community- Name and Server Image

 After creating a server, Discord will ask you what to name your server.
 Once you created a name for your server, go to your server settings to upload your desired image.
-Once you upload your community image, it is time to customize your user roles.
+Once you upload your community image, it is time to customize your user roles according to the Discord community you want to create.

 Once you are in the sever settings, click on the button labeled as roles.
 The image above should be what you are currently seeing.
 In the image above there is a yellow box.
 In the yellow box is a plus icon.
 Click on the plus icon to create new roles.